IUDataStructuresCourse/segment-intersection-the-mediocre-coder/README.md

   how the algorithm works.

 * `StudentTest` (in the `test` directory) is the suite of unit tests that you will use to guide your development work.
 Feel free to add additional tests.
+At a minimum, add four tests, for insert and remove on a BST and an AVL tree with at least 100 keys that are randomly generated.

 * `Tree` [read-only] is an interface that describes the Tree ADT.
 In this same file, you will find the interface definition for Location,